-Switch Function selection ON (left position) OFF (right position) 8 The tripping criterion for the S2, S3, S4 (point sensors) and S5 (fiber loop) channels.
+Switch Function selection ON (left position) OFF (right position) 8 The tripping criterion for the S2 and S3 sensor channels.
 Tripping on light only (L>).
-Light detection only trips if overcurrent is also detected at the same time (L> + I>) 7 The tripping criterion for the S1 point sensor channel.
+Light detection only trips if overcurrent is 7 The tripping criterion for the S1 sensor channel. also detected at the same time (L> + I>).
 6 Enables or disables latching of T1 and T2 trip relays.
 T1 and T2 operate as latching relays.
 T1 and T2 latching is disabled.

-Switch Function selection ON (left position) OFF (right position) 5 Selects the function of binary input 1 or 2 (depends on the selected logic scheme).
+5 Selects the function of binary input 1 or 2 (depends on the selected logic scheme).
 The blocking function is selected.
 All trip signals (T1T4) and the arc quenching device control (AQD) are blocked when the binary input is active.
 Overcurrent function is selected.
 Binary input must be active simultaneously with light detection for tripping to occur and for arc quenching device control (AQD) to activate.

-4-1 Selects the logic scheme.
-Please refer to the Available logic schemes chapter.
+Swi tch Function selection ON (left position) OFF (right position) 4-1 Scheme selection.
+Please refer to the Logic schemes chapter.
 Switch 1: 1 Switch 2: 2 Switch 3: 4 Switch 4: 8 Switch 1: 0 Switch 2: 0 Switch 3: 0 Switch 4: 0